 The Palace of Holyroodhouse

 The official Scottish residence of The Queen provides not only a captivating look at the living and entertaining spaces of royals through the ages, but also a chance to see some of the finest artworks in the Royal Collection.
-Take a tour of the beautiful State Apartments, including the Throne Room, used for official luncheons attended by knights and ladies, the Morning Room in which a private audience with HM The Queen, and the fabulous artworks of the Great Gallery.
+Take a tour of the beautiful State Apartments, including the Throne Room, used for official luncheons attended by knights and ladies, the Morning Room in which a private audience with HM The Queen takes place, and the fabulous artworks of the Great Gallery are housed.
 Arguably the only historical Holyroodhouse resident more famous than Queen Elizabeth II is Mary Queen of Scots, and a tour of her chambers is a fascinating insight into 16th century royal history.

 The Royal Yacht Britannia